This online program is worth 30.0 hours CPD.

 Non-financial: Margaret (Peg) Dawson has no relevant non-financial relationship to disclose.

-Cindy Goldrich, Ed.M., ACAC, is a mental health counselor, certified ADHD coach and teacher trainer.
+Cindy Goldrich, Ed.M., ACAC, is a certified ADHD coach and teacher trainer.
 She is the author of 8 Keys for Parenting Children with ADHD, a book recognized for providing parents, educators, and therapists with a practical, easy-to-read guide for addressing challenging kids.
 She is the creator of the workshop series Calm and Connected: Parenting Children with ADHD© designed to teach parents and caregivers how to manage and support their children's unique needs successfully.
 Through her ADHD Parent Coach Academy, she trains other professionals to become ADHD parent coaches.

 Cindy is known to be a passionate, engaging speaker.
 She conducts training workshops for schools, associations and national conferences addressing how ADHD and executive function deficits impact children and how to help boost behavior and performance in school and at home.